Cinema of Romania: Cinema during Communism (1948-1989)

 Likewise, so that there would be technical cadres well-prepared to work in studios and in the operation of movie projectors, professional schools for projectionists were founded at Craiova and Târgu-Mureș, while at Bucharest, a "technical school for technical personnel" was opened, intended to prepare movie theatre operators and studio managers.

-Documentary films and newsreels were necessary as fiction films for promoting socialist values.
-For this purpose the Alexandru Sahia Studio was founded in December 1952, equipped with the best materials then available on the market: Arriflex reporters' cameras, Klang, Perfectone and Negra portable and fixed sound recording devices, Prevost editing tables, and other items.
-From 1954 another type of documentary began to be produced: popular science films.

-If, until 1948, the production of animated films was virtually non-existent, after this year many such films began to be produced at the Bucharest Studio, with a total of 15 films in 1955.
+Until 1948, most of the Romanian animated films were the ones made by Aurel Petrescu but all his animated movies have been lost.
+However, after 1948 animated films began to be produced at the Bucharest Studio, with a total of 15 films in 1955.
 Particularly notable was the contribution of Ion Popescu-Gopo, father of the little man who, appearing in Scurtă istorie (A Short History) in 1957, won him a Palme d'Or for Best Short Film at Cannes that year.
 The success of Romania's animated films convinced the authorities to found the Animafilm studio in 1964.
 Here, "diafilms", slides for teaching use, were also produced, as were television commercials.